Dehghanni/Teofl/writing.md

 * **Stop reading or listening to news**
   * news is often about bad events – stressful because sometimes, try as one might, they cannot make any change – makes you tense – affect your life adversely – even may lead to mental disorder –
   * n the other hand, raise your awareness, dvlp realistic perspective on life and world – make better and timely decisions – tax , ...
-* **company -\&gt; better working env or technologies**
+* **company -> better working env or technologies**
-  * better env -\&gt; comfortable – convival and cordial atmos – willing to work, boost employees morale – retain their employees , lower turnover - passion ..
+  * better env -> comfortable – convival and cordial atmos – willing to work, boost employees morale – retain their employees , lower turnover - passion ..
-  * more meeting rooms -\&gt; more meeting – collective decisions – common goals – passionate – solve individual prblms together – more eager
+  * more meeting rooms -> more meeting – collective decisions – common goals – passionate – solve individual prblms together – more eager
 * **long assgnmnt for young students**
 * **people who always criticize are not good team members**
   * They do not work enthusiastically because of social loafing.
 People who always criticize Colleagues are in the habit of making their teammates the scapegoat for their mistakes.
 They are Toxic and notoriously hard-to-get-along-with and will be ostracized.